jhrcook/100DaysOfPython/README.md

 **Day 34 - November 24, 2019:**
 I began working on the Classification chapter, specifically focusing on learning the common assessment metrics used.

+**Day 35 - November 25, 2019:**
+I finished the binary classification section and have started learning about multiclass classification and the evaluation methods and metrics commonly used.